Five ways media relations has changed since 2020

 The takeaway?
 Keep pitches short and sweet and use a super clean subject line so your contacts know exactly why are reaching out to them.
 Don’t follow up on a story that has already run asking for your client to be included.

-Media relations isn’t a lost cause right now, but those in the PR profession would be silly to still be acting like it’s a pre-2020 world out there.
+Media relations has changed, but it isn’t a lost cause.
+Those in the PR profession would be silly to still be acting like it’s a pre-2020 world out there.